drumsoft/AppleScript/iTunes/README.md

 ------------------------------------------------------------
-copy info from odds to evens.applescript
+iTunes - copy info from odds to evens.applescript

 -- Copy artist and name from odd numbered tracks to next even numbered tracks.
 -- Usage: Order copy source and destination alternately and select songs on iTunes, and Run.